-• Example 2 - On a Windows system, start the database file c:\sybase \sample 2.db as sam2 on the server engl:
+• Example 2 - On a Windows system, start the database file c:\sybase \sample_2.db as sam2 on the server eng1:

 '''

 START DATABASE 'c:\sybase\sample_2.db'

 AS sam2

 ON eng1

 '''

 The database server must be running.
 The full path must be specified for the database file unless the file is located in the current directory.